nodejs/node/doc/api/tty.md

 });
 ```

+*Note:* Terminal window resize events are unreliable on Windows.
+The event
-*Note:* Unrealiable event handler execution on all Windows platforms.
-The Event handler is only executed for changes in the width of the window and the console must be in raw mode.
+handler is only executed for changes in the width of the window and the
+console must be in raw mode.

 ### writeStream.columns
 <!-- YAML